-Technology purchases must not be made with college-issued procurement cards without advance approval from the Procurement and Travel and written or electronic approval by the CIO (or designee).
+Technology purchases must not be made with campus-issued procurement cards without advance approval from the Procurement and Travel and written or electronic approval by the CIO (or designee).

 Exempt Purchases – Low cost, single user items such as mice, keyboards, monitors, speakers, USB thumb drives, CD/DVDROM, webcams etc. do not require prior approval to purchase.
 However, check with IT Services to see if they can provide the item at no cost to the department or if you need to verify compatibility with your system.

 Hardware Purchases – Information Technology Services maintains a list of standard hardware.
 To request standard hardware, please review the online procedure and form.
 If you do not see your item on the list of standard hardware, please select other and describe your request.
 After submitting your request, IT Services will consult with you to ensure proper standards, security, interoperability, accessibility, and support options are discussed; confirm whether schedule of implementation is attainable; and estimate costs.